sasagawa888/nprolog/document/CLPFD.md

 - unknown means the result cannot be determined at this point, but success is still possible.

-- futile signifies that there is absolutely no possibility of success.

 ## Satisfiable
 Analyze the expressions on the left-hand side and right-hand side, and convert them into lists whose elements are integers.
 The list will have either one or two elements.